DataMedSci/yagit/docs/source/data_representation.rst

 A 3D image is stored in a file slice-by-slice using one out of three planes.
 The plane used depends on the third letter of the coordinate system:
 S or I for axial, A or P for coronal, L or R for sagittal.
-In the LPS coordinate system, slices are stored using the axial plane.
+In the LPS coordinate system, slices are stored in the axial plane.

 Note that when calculating the gamma index, YAGIT does not take into account whether the plane of the image was changed after reading from a file.
 It treats all images as if they were stored in the axial plane.

 Image position and voxel spacing